UKCloud/documentation/articles/openstack/ostack-how-use-cli.md

 ---
-title: How to use the OpenStack Command Line Client on Microsoft operating systems | UKCloud Ltd
+title: How to use the OpenStack Command Line Client on Microsoft operating systems
 description: Outlines how to use the OpenStack Command Line Client on a Microsoft operating system using Windows PowerShell
 services: openstack
 author: Sue Highmoor